Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 </div>

-These protocols may not be perfect, but, are a big step towards interoperable science and bringing the array/tensor libraries ecosystem closer together.
+These protocols may not be perfect, but are a big step towards interoperable science and bringing the array/tensor libraries ecosystem closer together.
 We'll see iterations and development of new NEPs in the future which will probably make array libraries even more interoperable.
 In essence, open-source communities like